wordofwarning/wordofwarning.org/current/2020-springsummer/index.md

 Please send programming enquiries to me at <mailto:info@habmcr.org>

-I'm joined in this lunacy by John Franklin-Johnston, greenroom's long time programme co-ordinator; we're grateful for the ongoing support of our occasional band of hÅbettes — the friendly faces greeting you and eliciting your feedback at many of our events; thank you to Megan McPhee for her marketing support during Spring 2020.
+I'm joined in this lunacy by John Franklin-Johnston, greenroom's long time programme co-ordinator; we're grateful for the ongoing support of our occasional band of hÅbettes; thank you to Megan McPhee for her marketing support during Spring 2020.

 #### What our audiences have said about us
 >*Always special, bringing the unexpected and intriguing, thank you.*<br>*Bringing some of the most interesting performance work in the world to our city.*<br>*Fabulous for seeing things different from the mainstream machine.*<br>*Great organisation — a reason to move to Manchester.*<br>*I don't know what I would do with my spare time without you.*<br>*Refreshing company that brings diverse shows to our door steps.*<br>*WoW are great, supporting emerging work and bringing it to new audiences.*